-If you one first-degree female relative (sister, mother, daughter) diagnosed with breast cancer, your risk is doubled.
+If a first-degree female relative (sister, mother, daughter) is diagnosed with breast cancer, your risk is doubled.
 If two first-degree relatives have been diagnosed, your risk is 5 times higher than average.

 In general, the younger the relative was when she was diagnosed, the greater a woman’s chance of getting breast cancer.

-A woman whose mother was diagnosed with breast cancer before age 40 has about twice the risk of a woman without a family history.
+A woman whose mother was diagnosed with breast cancer before age 40 has about twice the risk of a woman without a family history of breast cancer.

 Women with high breast density are four to five times more likely to get breast cancer than women with low breast density.
-Dense breasts have less fatty tissue and more non-fatty tissue compared to breasts that aren’t dense.
-Dense breasts have more gland tissue that makes and drains milk and supportive tissue (also called stroma) that surrounds the gland.
+Dense breasts have less fatty tissue and more non-fatty tissue compared to breasts that aren’t as dense.
+Instead of fatty tissue, dense breasts are comprised of greater gland tissues that make and drains milk.
+They also have supportive tissue (called stroma) surrounding the gland.

 Age of first menstrual period

-Women who started menstruating (having periods) younger than age 12 have a higher risk of breast cancer later in life.
-Over the past 15 years, girls have been starting puberty at younger ages.
-Breast development has started even earlier than menstrual periods.
-This unexpected shift has been attributed to the obesity epidemic and broad exposure to hormone disruptors, since a rise in hormones triggers the onset of breast development and puberty.
+Women who started menstruating (having periods) before the age of 12 have a higher risk of developing breast cancer later in life.
+Over the past 15 years, girls have started puberty at younger ages, with breast development beginning even earlier than their menstrual periods.
+This unexpected shift has been attributed to the obesity epidemic and exposure to hormone disruptors at a younger age, which trigger the onset of breast development and puberty.

-The levels of the female hormone estrogen change with the menstrual cycle.
-Women who start menstruating at a very young age have a slight increase in breast cancer risk that may be linked to their longer lifetime exposure to estrogen
+Female hormone estrogen levels change with the menstrual cycle.
+Women who start menstruating at a very young age have a slight increase in breast cancer risk, which may be linked to greater lifetime exposure to estrogen.

 Stop Breast Cancer Before it Starts